 The fact that Jonathan died in the cave whilst connecting the data lines does not help much to improve the situation.
 He was not afraid.
 I am also not afraid.
 I am just here to write things down.
 They tell me what they say is important for the world and I write it down.
 I had more demanding jobs.
 Apart from the flies.

 I found a lovely spot on the hill near the east gate, my private little escape from the madness.
 I watch the birds, listen to the occasional rolls of distant thunder, and enjoy the saturated colors of the forest.

 * * * The poison of the yellow-red frog acts fast and efficient.
-When Jonathan realized something went seriously wrong it was already too late.
+By the time Jonathan realized something went seriously wrong it was already too late.
 He tried to estimate if he could make it out in time, but his vision got already blurry.
 He thought of leaving a note to prevent the crew from coming down and making the same mistake, but before he could think any further his heart stopped beating.
-When his body touched the surface of the dark lake he was already dead * * *
+When his body touched the surface of the dark lake, he was already dead * * *

 Watching the gecko watching the flies.

 Hi Sharif, please get in touch with me as soon as you can.
 Things got a bit out of hand here and I need to talk.
 Don't use the mobile phone, simply come by and tell the guard you're bringing in the replacement parts for the solar panel.
 Don't come after sunset, and don't take the northern entrance.
 You know where to find me.